KajWiik/MRO-stuff/dual-beam-stability.md

 yielding much relaxed demands for the stability of the amplifiers.
-This is the reason for popularity of continuous comparison radiometers especially in applications that require high level of accuracy and sensitivity (e.g. WMAP, Planck).
+This is the reason for popularity of continuous comparison radiometers especially in applications that require high level of accuracy and sensitivity (e.g. WMAP, PLANCK).